Traffic signs by country: Bangladesh

-Brunei

 Cambodia

-In Cambodia, road signs are prescribed by the Ministry of Public Works and Transport, of Cambodia.
-Cambodian road signage practice closely follows those used in Europe, with the exception of warning signs which follow the American MUTCD, matching the designs used in neighbouring Thailand, Malaysia and Indonesia.
+In Cambodia, road signs are prescribed by the Ministry of Public Works and Transport.
+Cambodian road signage practice closely follows those used in Europe — with the exception of warning signs which follow the American MUTCD — matching these designs used in other Asian countries like Japan, Myanmar, Thailand, Malaysia and Indonesia.

-Road signs in Cambodia use Helvetica for English language text.

 China

 A variety of road signs are used in mainland China, specified in the Guobiao standard GB 5678–2009.
 Most road signs in China, like warning signs, appear to adopt the practices of the ISO standards not intended for use in traffic signage, which are ISO 3864 and ISO 7010.